 - Conducting or promoting contests or sweepstakes in or through the app.
 In addition, the company should evaluate whether the app itself may be considered advertising.
 If so, the app’s content must comply with all relevant advertising and promotion laws.

-Thus as you can see app use for business can be complex.
-Happy to help you navigate them like we have helped our other clients with apps.
-Please contact us via WhatsApp on 07583452230 or email at firstname.lastname@example.org to get advice from our media lawyer.
+As you can see, app use for business can be complex.
+We are happy to help you navigate them like we have helped our other clients with apps.
+Please contact us via WhatsApp on 07583452230 or email at email@example.com to get advice from our media lawyer.
 Visit our website www.bizlawuk.co.uk for further information on how we can help and like and share our useful social media updates.
 Subscribe to our YouTube and podcast updates too.